roseeng/SpotifyLab/README.md

 Download all your playlist metadata

 ## Usage;
-Go to spotify and register an application.
+Go to https://developer.spotify.com/dashboard and register an application.
 Set redirectURL to "http://localhost".
 Update clientId in Program.cs to your clientId.

 When you start the application it will open a webpage, where you do the OAuth authorization.